 Murray Engineers developed site-specific earthquake design parameters based on the current California Building Code.
 The February 2014 report states that "These procedures utilize State standardized spectral acceleration values for maximum considered earthquake ground motion taking into account historical seismicity, available paleoseismic data, and activity rate along known fault traces, as well as site specified soil and bedrock response characteristics."
-These guidelines and parameters are intended to prevent catastrophic collapse of structures
+These guidelines and parameters are intended to prevent catastrophic collapse of structures.

 This project was revised to eliminate the remainder parcel and proposed residential development in a landslide area.
 The land area of the eliminated parcel has been added to the land to be placed in a conservation easement.
 No residence or other development will be built in the landslide area and repair of the landslide area would be achieved with stich pier retaining walls, where the previous proposal involved an engineered fill slope.
+The proposed sewer pipeline upgrade would occur in an area which has no mapped landslide activity.